Notifications for Confluent Cloud

 Manage notifications at the organization level

-If you are an org admin, or if using RBAC, you have OrganizationAdmin access to the Confluent Cloud account, you can manage notifications for your organization in the Confluent Cloud Console or with the REST API.
+If you are an organization administrator, or if using RBAC, you have OrganizationAdmin access to the Confluent Cloud account, you can manage notifications for your organization in the Cloud Console or with the REST API.

 See a list of subscriptions

-If you are an org admin can view the your notification integrations and subscriptions in the Cloud Console or by making a GET call to the REST API.
+If you are an organization administrator, you can view your notification integrations and subscriptions in the Cloud Console or by making a GET call to the REST API.

-To see a list of notification subscriptions and integrations you have currently configured access the Manage notifications page by clicking the Alert bell icon in the upper right of the console.
-A notification panel will slide open from the right side.
-Note that you can only access this panel if you are an organization admin, otherwise, you should access notifications at the resource level for resources you have write access to, as described in Resource-level notifications section.
+To see a list of notification subscriptions and integrations you currently have configured, access the Manage notifications page by clicking the Alert bell icon in the upper right of the Cloud Console.
+A notification panel slides open from the right side.
+You can only access this panel if you are an organization administrator, otherwise, you should access notifications at the resource level for resources you have write access to, as described in Resource-level notifications section.

 Severity level